 Resolving the Dilemma: Branding vs. Performance-Based Ad Campaigns

 Performance-based campaigns are quite the opposite.
 Here, what matters most are clicks, sales, installs, and other actions.
-These goals are harder to achieve and thus require smart optimization and a more thoughtful selection of the audience and traffic sources.
+These goals are harder to achieve and thus require campaign optimization and a more thoughtful selection of the audience and traffic sources.

 GameWave Media will be leaning more toward a performance-based focus on the scale since mobile game developers always think about installs in the first place.
-The agency’s optimization efforts will revolve around decreasing cost-per-install (CPI) and avoiding bot traffic to nullify fake app downloads.

 So what should you choose?
 If you are just starting out, branding ad campaigns may be easier to master and deliver fast results.
 However, specializing in performance-based campaigns would be more beneficial if you strive for higher revenue and speedy growth.